TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 5/Mark 5.13.md

 ---

-And he gave them leave.
-And the unclean spirits came out, and entered into the swine: and the herd rushed down the steep into the sea, [in number] about two thousand; and they were drowned in the sea.
+At once Jesus gave them permission.
+The unclean spirits came out and entered into the pigs.
+The herd of about two thousand rushed down the steep bank into the sea, and they were drowned in the sea.